h-urena/aws-certified-cloud-practitioner/Section #5 - ELB & ASG.md

 <h3>Auto Scaling Group</h3>
 <ul>
     <li>Scales out/in, to run at optimal capacity given a current load</li>
-    <li>Ensures we have a minimun and maximus number of EC2 instances running</li>
+    <li>Ensures we have a minimun and maximum number of EC2 instances running</li>
     <li>Automatically registers new instances to a Load Balancer</li>
     <li>Recreates an EC2 instance if a previous one has been terminated</li>
 </ul>